$ cd /topics/macro // 8 articles · 4 sub-topics · 1 series

 author's note

 I never publish a dated macro forecast.
 Not because macro is useless — it's the backdrop to everything — but because quarterly forecasts enrich the journalist making them, not the reader listening to them.
 I'd rather give you the mechanics that last 30 years than a bet on the next CPI print.
-If your strategy depends on calling the next recession, your strategy is broken.
+A sound strategy doesn't rest on having called the next recession.